augi/gradle-docker-java/README.md

 The plugin takes product of `distTar` task (added by [the application plugin](https://docs.gradle.org/current/userguide/application_plugin.html)) and wraps it to Docker image.
  It copies files in two steps - first, it copies all files except the application JAR.
 And finally, it copies the application JAR.
 So if you change just application code, the layer with dependencies remains the same.

+The plugin just generates the `Dockerfile` and then executes the `docker` commands, so it works even on Windows with Windows Containers.
+This can be the reason why to use this plugin instead of https://github.com/GoogleContainerTools/jib (that doesn't support Windows containers).
+You could also consider https://github.com/bmuschko/gradle-docker-plugin that uses Docker remove API.

 Usage
 =====